Privacy Policy — Fast Tracking Anaesthetic Billing Services

 We take reasonable steps to ensure the information we hold is accurate, complete, up to date, and relevant.
 If you believe information is incorrect, please contact us and we will address it.

-14) Data security and retention
+14) Data security, retention and data breaches

 15) Access to and correction of information